Staso141833/BuildYourArmor/README.md

 # Build Your Armor

-*An application for sharing gym experience and to inspire the users to be in good health by transforming their bodies in better way.*
+*An application for sharing gym experience and to inspire the users to be in good health by putting some "suit of armor".*

 ## Features